MMRahman28/devops_practice/notes.md

 	- Most users log in with graphical interface gdm or remotely with ssh, so getty or login are rare.
 	- Just to know - after your login name, getty replaces itself with the login program which asks for password, if correct login replaces itself with your shell.
 Otherwise, login incorrect message.

 ---
+### December 18, 2025
+#### Task Completed

+- **System Configuration: Logging, System Time, BAtch jobs and users - Part 2**

+	- A process can run a setuid executable as long as it has adequate file permissions.
+	- A process running as root (user ID 0) can use setuid() to become any user.
+	- The real user ID(read UID, ruid) indicate who initiated a process.
+	- When you run a setuid program, Linux sets the euid to the program's owner during execution, but original user ID in the ruid.
+	- Think of euid as the actor and ruid as the owner.
+	- If user A starts a new process that runs as user B, user A still owns the process and can kill it.
+	- `ps -eo pid, euser, ruser, comm`
+	- There is a setuid(2) manual page
+	- The kernel does not know anything about authentication.
+Anything related to authentication happens in user space.

+	**PAM (Pluggable Authentication Modules)**
+	- `auth requisite pam_shells.so`
+	- auth: function, requisite: control argument, pam_shells.so: module
+	- pam.conf(5) manual page
+	- For any configuration line, the module and function together determine the action.
+	- pam_unix.so module + auth function -> checks password
+	- pam_unix.so module + password function -> sets password
+	- Same module (pam_unix.so) but for different function does different action.
+(Mind the distinction between function and action)

+---